 How does Open Play work?

 Open Play time is set up as a walk on basis, first come first served, with no advanced reservations required.
 We sign you in as you walk in the door with teams split evenly as players come and go.
 PLEASE LEAVE ALL PERSONAL GUNS AT HOME!
-ABSOLUTELY NO ONE UNDER THE AGE OF 5 IS PERMITTED TO PLAY DUE TO LIABILITY ISSUES.
+ABSOLUTELY NO ONE UNDER THE AGE OF 6 IS PERMITTED TO PLAY DUE TO SAFETY AND LIABILITY ISSUES.

 A siren whines, and its volume suddenly overwhelms all other sounds on the ravaged battleground.
 Soldiers peek out from between layers of sandbags.
 Some stick to the camouflage netting on the edges of the field, cautious, yet daring to hope that the keening noise means a ceasefire.
 They’re out of ammo.
 Finally, the call comes over the loudspeaker—”Reload!”—and they rush forward, snatching up handfuls of bright orange darts and popping them back into their plastic weapons.
 Once the siren goes silent, the fighting will begin anew, and the indoor arena will once again become a flurry of foam projectiles and laughter.